SecureGate: Learning When to Reveal PII Safely via Token-Gated Dual-Adapters for Federated LLMs: Problem Formulation Threat Model

 \subsection{Problem Formulation}

 \textbf{Personalized Federated Learning.} FL enables $N$ organizations, each with a private dataset $D_n$ ($n=1,\dots,N$), to collaboratively train a shared model without exchanging raw data.
 At each communication round $t$, organizations perform local training starting from the current global parameters $\boldsymbol{w}^t$, producing updated local parameters $\boldsymbol{w}_n^{t+1}$.
-The server aggregates these updates (e.g., via FedAvg~\cite{mcmahan2017communication}) to obtain the next global model: $\boldsymbol{w}^{t+1} = \sum_{n=1}^{N} \frac{|D_n|}{|\mathcal{D}|} \boldsymbol{w}_n^{t+1}$, which is then broadcast back to all organizations until convergence.
+The server aggregates these updates (e.g., via FedAvg~\cite{mcmahan2017communication}) to obtain the next global model: $\boldsymbol{w}^{t+1} = \sum_{n=1}^{N} \frac{|D_n|}{|\mathcal{D}|} \boldsymbol{w}_n^{t+1}$, and broadcasts it to all organizations until convergence.

 Personalized FL (PFL)~\cite{liu2024recent} extends FL to preserve per-organization utility by maintaining both shared and local parameters: $\boldsymbol{w}_n^t = \boldsymbol{w}^t + \boldsymbol{w}_{p,n}^t$, where $\boldsymbol{w}_{p,n}^t$ is the personalized component.
 A typical objective is